 It is even less likely that inflation will occur as a result of social protection programmes in the current economic climate.
 Lockdowns and the recession have been large negative demand and supply shocks.
 While the supply shock will likely be less severe with fewer restrictions on movement, the demand shock may persist for some time.

-3. Evidence review: active labour market programmes
+3. Evidence review: active labour market and public works programmes

 3.1.
-Effects of active labour market policy on job search, employment and earnings
+Effects of active labour market policy on long-term economic livelihoods

 3.1.1.
 Assistance to jobseekers